jatcwang/difflicious/docs/docs/docs/ConfiguringDiffers.md

 under the hood and it is exposed in case you really need it.

 `configureRaw` takes a stringly-typed path to configure the Differ and a raw `ConfigureOp`.
-While the API tries to detect errors, since type are erased replacing Differs with a Differ for the wrong type will result in run-time exceptions.
+While the API tries to detect errors, there is very little type safety and mistakes can lead to runtime exception.
+(For example, `configureRaw` won't stop you from replacing a Differ with a Differ of the wrong type)

 ```scala
 def configureRaw(path: ConfigurePath, operation: ConfigureOp): Either[DifferUpdateError, Differ[T]]